 (C) a diploma or associate degree with two years of full-time experience in an active treatment unit in a mental health facility or outpatient clinic; or

-(D) for a registered nurse for Medicare certified agencies, as allowed by the fiscal intermediary for Texas contracting with the United States Department of Health and Human Services (USDHHS) Centers for Medicare & Medicaid Services (CMS).
+(D) for an RN for Medicare certified agencies, as allowed by the fiscal intermediary for Texas contracting with the United States Department of Health and Human Services (USDHHS) CMS.

-(4) An agency must have written documentation that a registered nurse providing skilled nursing psychoactive treatments is qualified under paragraph (3) of this subsection.
+(4) An agency must have written documentation that an RN providing skilled nursing psychoactive treatments is qualified under paragraph (3) of this section.

 (5) The initial health assessment of a client receiving skilled nursing psychoactive treatments must include: